AIE-London/llama/README.md

 # Llama

-Llama is a Slack bot that takes any links to https://notion.so - and posts an alternative deep-link into the desktop or mobile notion app.
+Llama is a Slack bot that:
+ - takes any links to https://notion.so and posts an alternative deep-link into the desktop or mobile notion app.
+ - takes any links to https://console.cloud.google.com and posts an alternative account-switcher link

 Super Simple!

 We built this bot on [glitch.com](https://glitch.com) using Slack's Bolt framework for Node.JS and have since deployed it to a Google Cloud Function.